aws/pg_tle/docs/09_datatypes.md

 );
 ```

 Run following command to create operator class.
-Note you need superuser permission here.
+Note superuser permission is required here.
 If you are using Amazon RDS, superuser permission is not required.

 ```sql
 CREATE OPERATOR CLASS public.test_citext_ops